 For many children, the toilet seat is threatening and intimidating, and the noise and rapid motion of flushing out is exceptionally disturbing.
 To alleviate this problem you can use a training seat secured to the toilet seat.
-And for the unpredictable loud flash out you can sing a rhyme or keep the kids busy in talking to divert his attention.
+And for the unpredictable loud flash, you can sing a rhyme or keep the kids busy talking to divert their attention.

 9. Night bedwetting:

-Many children who are successfully potty trained still wet their pants at night but it’s totally different from wetting the pants at day time.
-At day time kids are totally aware of what they are doing and feel the pressure to pop or pee but at night as the child is asleep it’s a bit more complicated to be aware of the need to pee.
+Many children who are successfully potty trained still wet their pants at night but it’s totally different from wetting the pants in the daytime.
+In the daytime, kids are totally aware of what they are doing and feel the pressure to pop or pee but at night as the child is asleep it’s a bit more complicated to be aware of the need to pee.
 So never punish your child for wetting the bed at night until 5 years.
-If the problem persists discuss it with your child’s health care provider.
+If the problem persists discuss it with your child’s healthcare provider.

 10. Demonstration of using potty seat: